Salz

 The history of salt

 The history of salt dates back to 6,000 years before our era.
-However, it only gained importance in Rheinfelden in the middle of the 19th century, when salt deposits were found and the first brine bath hotels were opened.
+However, it only became important in Rheinfelden in the middle of the 19th century when salt deposits were discovered and the first brine bath hotels were opened.

 Salt as an offering, preservation & pharmacy.